devspresso-ai/devspresso/README.md

 - Ability to save current file and/or generated output to disk
 - Ability to select underlying code gen model
 - Shortcut list for common coding tasks

+Devspresso is distributed under the GNU GPL license.
+All software based on Devspresso source code must be licensed as open source.